don-ferris/SovrIT-PTI-Platform/README.md

 The system is _self-healing_.
 Continuous uptime monitoring is tethered to automated recovery pipelines that detect service degradation and trigger immediate rebuilds or relaunches.
 This ensures that the infrastructure maintains its own integrity without requiring manual intervention for routine failures.
 ### 3. Global High Availability & Failover Redundancy
 SovrIT utilizes a geographically distant VPS Ghost Mirror to provide Ultra High Availability.
 Through automatic failover orchestration, critical services and data remain accessible even during local power outages, ISP failures, or catastrophic physical events like fire or theft.
-### 4. Invisible Security
+### 4. Invisible & Active Security
-Security is integrated into the user flow via biometrics (FaceID/TouchID), eliminating the friction of traditional passwords.
+Security is integrated into the user flow via biometrics (WebAuthn) and a "Defense in Depth" posture.
+The system utilizes CrowdSec for behavioral threat blocking and AppArmor to sandbox individual services, ensuring that a compromise in one module cannot spread to the rest of the infrastructure.
 ### 5. Sovereign Voice/AI Assistance
 The SovrIT Assistant serves as the primary gateway to the system's intelligence, serving as  both a voice and chat-based AI assistant.
 By utilizing local Large Language Models (LLMs) and high-fidelity speech-to-text engines, the assistant processes complex intents, performs multi-step research, and executes system automations entirely within the private network.
 This sovereign intelligence is natively integrated with the universal search index, allowing the SovrIT Assistant to provide context-aware insights from personal records while remaining 100% private and immune to third-party data collection
 ### 6. Decoupled Encryption at Rest